waynodiablo/Oystercard/individual_challenges/README.md

 #### Primary goal

+By the end of the week, the goal is to be able to answer "yes" to the week's primary question:

 * **Can you solve a challenging technical problem by writing well crafted code?**

 By "well crafted code", we mean code that is well tested and follows Kent Beck's 4 rules of simple design.